kai27soccer/kai27soccer/README.md

 - 👋 Hi, I’m @kai27soccer
-- 👀 I’m interested in soccer and video-games like RocketLeague and FIFA
+- 👀 I’m interested in soccer and video games like RocketLeague and FIFA
 - 📫 How to reach me ...
 Discord: VSN | Hypsn#3525  Scratch: coding-turkey

 <!---